ucdrstdenis/The-Awareness/README.md

 This document has not yet been submitted for publishing.
 Please [cite](Citation.md) this repository if you become aware of information that helps your research.

 ## To Taylor Swift: I have what's needed to bring the concept of 'feeling the sound' to life.
-We can already start to do it.
-I need a private space to work so nobody else gains awareness.
-Please contact me directly as soon as possible.
+I can display a working version for you in person.
+I need a private space to ensure everything stays secret, so please reach out to me directly as soon as possible.
+I look forward to working with you.

+Snake-sign.
+Watch.
+Key. <3